DrMicrobit/ollama-cli/README.md

 > On screen, but also in file in case you redirected the stdout output, you will see 3 'Zebra' although you just asked for maximum of 2 via `--max_linerepeats`.
 Why?
 The reason is that ollama-cli streams each token as it receives it, but checking for duplicate lines can be done only once an end of line is received.
 > In case you really want only the 'clean' output, redirect the monitoring output to stderr via `--tostderr`.
 In this case, the output on stdout will be written at the end and not contain the line which led to termination.
 E.g.:
 > ```sh
 > echo "List the name of 20 animals.
 Mention the zebra at least 4 times across the list.
-Output as dashed list" | ./ollama-cli --max-linerepeats=2 --tostderr >animals.txt
+Output as dashed list" | ollama-cli --max-linerepeats=2 --tostderr >animals.txt
 > ```
 > The file 'animals.txt' will contain the 'clean' output.